What's the Difference Between Disordered Eating and Eating Disorders?

 Disordered eating is any abnormal behavior with food.
 This may lead up to diagnosable eating disorder, but it may not.
 However, the behaviors are still abnormal and in need of attention.

-Eating disorders are a diagnosable illness that can cause serious medical complications.
+Eating disorders, on the other hand, are a diagnosable illness that can cause serious medical complications.
 In fact, eating disorders have the second highest mortality rate of all mental health disorders, surpassed only by opioid addiction.

 Let's look into each category a little more in-depth.